 Estimated Useful Life

-Licenses 3 - 5 years
+Licenses 2 - 5 years

-Trade names 5 years
+Trade names 5 - 10 years

-78
+Acquired technology 5 years

+Customer relationships 5 years

 When factors indicate that a definite-lived intangible asset should be evaluated for possible impairment, the Company reviews intangible assets to assess recoverability from future operations using undiscounted cash flows.
 If future undiscounted cash flows are less than the carrying value, an impairment is recognized in earnings to the extent that the carrying value exceeds fair value.